Harrow, London: Urban development

 In 1899, the junction of Grove Hill and Lowlands Road is said to have been the scene of Britain's first fatal car accident.
 There is a plaque to commemorate this at the top of Grove Hill where it meets the High Street and Peterborough Hill.

 In Greenhill, there was a workmen's club from the 1860s and a public hall, Victoria Hall, by 1888.

 The Local Government Act 1894 converted local board districts such as Harrow on the Hill into urban districts.
-The new town centre which had grown up around the station became known simply as Harrow to distinguish it from the original hilltop village.
-The name of the urban district which contained both places remained Harrow on the Hill until 1934 when the district was enlarged and renamed just Harrow.
+The new town centre, which had grown up around the station, became known simply as Harrow to distinguish it from the original hilltop village.
+The name of the urban district, which contained both places, remained Harrow on the Hill until 1934 when the district was enlarged and renamed just Harrow.
 The Harrow Urban District was incorporated to become a municipal borough in 1954, with the same area becoming the London Borough of Harrow on being transferred from Middlesex to Greater London in 1965.
-One of the oldest surviving buildings in what is today Harrow is the Grade I listed Headstone Manor from the 15th century.

 Harrow contributed to the growing photographic industry in the UK; a large industrial premises was built in 1890 by the American Eastman Kodak company in Wealdstone, and by 1965 there were over 100 buildings on a 55-acre site at Kodak Harrow, employing 5,500 people, including a research centre.
 This facility operated for 125 years.
 The long chimney has been a landmark in Harrow ever since.